There’s nothing better than kicking back after a long day and watching some TV, is there?

 You won’t have access to sports channels, so that’s something to think about when you are choosing your best cable TV alternative.

 You can actually use HBO through other streaming services such as Hulu and Amazon Prime.

-It’s $9.99 per month, comes with a free 7-day trial, and you can cancel it whenever you want.
+It’s $9.99 per month with ads, comes with a free 7-day trial, and you can cancel it whenever you want.

 9. Local Library

 When was the last time you visited your library?
 Things have really changed, and you can get so much more than books now!

 Believe it or not, you can get a lot of movies and TV shows on DVD at your local library.

 It’s a great idea for movie night to grab some snacks and a few free movies from the library!

 If you have a library card, borrowing them will be free – but make sure that you return it in time, or you’ll get a late fee.